Dhruvin4530/multi-tier-architecture-terraform/README.md

   cd multi-tier-architecture-terraform
   ```

-* Add the AWS credentials to the `provider.tf` file and change the dynamodb table name as per yours.
+* Add the AWS credentials to the `provider.tf` file and change your dynamodb table name.

 * Edit `terraform.tfvars` as per your need.

+* This code will fetch the database password from AWS secrets manager so, you need to store your password with db_password key in AWS secrets manager.

 * Initialize Terraform